Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Experimental Setup

 For the DDPM, we use a simple MLP architecture that takes the concatenated input $[\mathbf{x}, t, \boldsymbol{c}]$, where $t$ is the timestep, and $\mathbf{c}$ is the conditioning vector.
 The network consists of 4 fully connected layers with hidden dimension 128, following the structure of~\cite{Diffuse-BBO}.
 We employ a linear noise schedule with $\beta$ values ranging from 0.0001 to 0.02 over 1000 time steps.
 The model is trained to predict the noise $\boldsymbol{\epsilon}$ added during the forward diffusion process using standard MSE loss.
 During training, we randomly sample timesteps $t \sim \text{Uniform}(0, T-1)$ and compute the loss $\mathcal{L} = \|\boldsymbol{\epsilon} - \boldsymbol{\epsilon}_\phi(\mathbf{x}_t, t, \mathbf{c})\|_2^2$.
 For sampling, we use the standard DDPM reverse process, starting from Gaussian noise and iteratively denoising over all timesteps.
 We apply gradient clipping with a maximum norm of 1.0 for training stability and clamp the generated samples to the $[0,1]$ range to handle boundary constraints.
+To accelerate this DDPM sampling process, we adopt the widely applied dpm-solver~\cite{lucheng} for generative solution sampling during and after the optimization process.

-We employed Adam optimizer~\cite{kingma2017adammethodstochasticoptimization} for both models and the learning rate is set to 0.1 for VAE and 0.001 for DDPM.
+We employ Adam optimizer~\cite{kingma2017adammethodstochasticoptimization} for both models, and the learning rate is set to 0.1 for VAE and 0.001 for DDPM.